 La Madonna Nera

 Offering a delightfully intimate dining experience, La Madonna Nera is pairing some truly delectable libations with a snack game that’s hard to beat.
-Nuovo-Italian vibes abound, both on the plate and in the glass – and if you hit them up between 4 and 6pm on Friday and Saturday arvos, and you’ll be able to get your hands on some seriously good bites for their aperitivo hour.
+Nuovo-Italian vibes abound, both on the plate and in the glass – stop by for some seriously good bites for aperitivo hour or immerse yourself into a micro-regional deep dive with their new GRANDTURISMO dinner series!

 Address: 1/155 Scarborough Beach Road, Mount Hawthorn